surgems/ec-events/content/collections/kids-rides/toyset.md

         content:
           -
             type: text
-            text: 'Which toy will you choose to ride?
-Will you drive the bus or saddle up on a horse there''s so much choice on this one.'
+            text: 'Adults and children alike will never get bored of this ride!
+Which toy will you choose to ride?
+Will you drive the bus or saddle up on a horse there''s so much choice on this one.
+Float around the carousel waving to your friends and family as you go by.'
       -
         type: paragraph
       -